vylan/angular-eonasdan-datetimepicker/README.md

 You can pass a function that will be called every time the datetimepicker is clicked. <br>
 The event occurs when you open or close the datetimepicker.

+## Limitations

+Currently, form validation works only if you put the directive around `input` element and not thr whole `input-group`.

 ## [License](https://github.com/atais/angular-eonasdan-datetimepicker/blob/master/LICENSE)